skerker/learn_git/README.md

-# this repo is for learning basic git commands
+# changed this message on Feb 21